seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 Then, used this tutorial called [roll a ball](https://learn.unity.com/project/roll-a-ball) where I learnt the basics of unity and how it works.
 Make sure you follow the tutorial that corresponds to the version of unity you are using

-After that, I watched [this video](https://www.youtube.com/watch?v=bkE1YSSdOLU) as reference for making the piano in unity
+After that, I watched [this video](https://www.youtube.com/watch?v=bkE1YSSdOLU) as reference for making the piano in unity If you want a TLDR, The piano is bascially

-Though I came into a problem, when I followed the video, at 17:16, I was unable to drag the game object as he did.

 # Week 3-4
 ## Reflection
 ### Engineering Rehibilitation meeting